johnnyleejy/hotel-booking/README.md

 Some design choices I made:

-1. I used a priority queue (min stack) to store all available rooms.
+1. Used a priority queue (min heap) to store all available rooms.
 This is done so retrieving the nearest avaialble room is **O(1)** which is the first element of the priority queue.
+2. Used a hashmap to store all hotel rooms so retrieval can be done performantly.
+(Equivalent to a primay index)
-2. Used a scanner for the user to interact with the CLI interface
+3. Used a scanner for the user to interact with the CLI interface
-3. Created a `RoomManagementService` class that is responsible for room specific operations (booking, checking out, marking and also listing available rooms).
+4. Created a `RoomManagementService` class that is responsible for room specific operations (booking, checking out, marking and also listing available rooms).
-4. Created a `DataSeedingService` to insert test data into memory
+5. Created a `DataSeedingService` to insert test data into memory

+## Additional notes
+Although finding the nearest available room takes O(1) using a priority queue, removing any element and restructuring the priority queue requires O(log n) time complexity.

 ## Tests